discordeno/discordeno/src/rest/README.md

 -	Freedom from global rate limit errors
 	- As your bot grows, you want to handle global rate limits better.
 Shards don't communicate fast enough to truly handle it properly so this allows 1 rest handler across the entire bot.
 	- In fact, you can host multiple instances of your bot and all connect to the same rest server.
+- REST does not rest!
   - Separate rest means if your bot for whatever reason crashes, your requests that are queued will still keep going and will not be lost.
+  - Seamless updates!
+When you want to update and reboot the bot, you could potentially lose tons of messages or responses that are in queue.
+Using this you could restart your bot without ever worrying about losing any responses.
 - Scalability!
 Scalability!
 Scalability!

 ## Notes